 - new URL:

 Update the image paths in the source data accordingly by prepending the URL prefix to any reference to the file name.
-This can be done within the data itself, or as a string expression if using a database view or VRT file.
+This can be done within the data itself, or as a string expression if using a database view, VRT file or QGIS virtual field.

 In this example, the